 If you have attended Tales of the Cocktail, you may have experienced one of the event's signature "spirited dinners."
 This is the ultimate in food and cocktail pairings, with full course meals at some of New Orleans' top restaurants.

+For each course a mixologist and chef work together in the same way sommeliers and chefs have for years, matching flavors of food and drink together.
 That concept is a little extreme and not for the average dinner party, yet it is a fun experience and a highlight during the annual cocktail conference.

 While one cocktail for each of five courses sounds like a great way to start an evening, it is a lot of alcohol.
 Serving sizes for full-spirit dinner pairings should be smaller, made up of only 2- to 3-ounce cocktails.
 Your table setting will also look better with petite old-fashioned glasses instead of the 6-ounce styles that are so common.